Why Study Languages?

 - French is also an official language of the United Nations, NATO, UNESCO, the Red Cross, the Olympics and more…

-- an ability to speak French and English is an advantage on the international job market.
-As the world’s fifth biggest economy and number-three destination for foreign investment, France is a key economic partner.
-Ex: The French are a world leader in medical research and a European leader in aerospace (Aérospatiale, Arianespace, Airbus…);
+- an ability to speak French and English is an advantage in the international job market.
+As the world’s fifth-biggest economy and number-three destination for foreign investment, France is a key economic partner.
+For example, The French are a world leader in medical research and a European leader in aerospace (Aérospatiale, Arianespace, Airbus…).

 - finally, French is a good base for learning other languages such as Spanish and Italian.

 As the world becomes more global it is important that students are able to relate to and understand people from different cultures, and one of the best ways to achieve this is through language learning.

 French is taught and assessed according to the four language-learning principles of reading, writing, listening and speaking, as well as looking at the culture of French-speaking countries.
 From 2017, learning a second language at Year 9 and Year 10 has been compulsory.
 The aim of the Year 9 course is to provide a general introduction to the language and build up students’ abilities to use and understand basic everyday phrases to describe themselves and their surroundings.
 In Year 10 the French course is extended to incorporate a wider range of topics and grammatical structures.
 The ability to develop communication skills remains a focus.
 In the senior school, we offer NCEA all the way to Level 3.

 The French Department organizes trips every two years.
 In 2018, WBHS joined with Westlake Girls High School for a three-week exchange at the Lycée Saint-François d’Assise (SFDA) – a French high school near the city of Nantes.
 The trip then finished with a few days in Paris, the itinerary for which was largely decided by the students.